hep-forge/root-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `root` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `root, root-framework, root-guard` can be installed with `conda`:

 ```
-conda install root
+conda install root root-framework root-guard
 ```

 or with `mamba`:

 ```
-mamba install root
+mamba install root root-framework root-guard
 ```

 It is possible to list all of the versions of `root` available on your platform with `conda`: